dimastatz/cloud-profiler/docs/expert-system-for-profiler.md

 Improper usage of logging can have a significant impact on overall performance of software applications.
 Here is the most common performance issues when making use of logging:

 - Problem 1: logging in the Hot Path.
 Logging in a portion of the code that’s critical and executed very often is expensive.
 Unless it’s indispensable, you want to avoid logging here because it could cause an I/O bottleneck.
 - Problem 2: expensive operation inside log.
 Logging can and does impact performance.
-One of the ways in which this can happen is when you perform expensive function calls that could be avoided.
-Consider the following line:
+One of the ways in which this can happen is when developers perform expensive function calls that could be avoided.
 ```java
 log.info(String.format("message %s", expensiveCall()));
 ```